isabella232/relay-mesh-tandberg-1000-classic/Readme.md

     ```
     {meetingid}@{host}
     ```
-1. Set the Tandberg 1000 Classic Endpoint in Relay to use this **Dial Style**
+1. Set the Tandberg 1000 Classic Endpoint in Relay to use this **Dial Style**.
-1. Set the Endpoint in Relay to use Hostname as the **Address Style**
+1. Set the Endpoint in Relay to use Hostname as the **Address Style**.

 After all that shenanigans, you can dial again, and Relay will use an asterisk in the dial string to separate the meeting ID and passcode, instead of a period like standard Annex-O, which allows the endpoint to not barf on the dial string.
 When the VCS receives the call, it will restore the Annex-O dial string, convert the call signaling from H.323 to SIP, send it to Blue Jeans, and receive inbound traffic even if there is a NAT.